 - Mounting the camera to a wall bracket with a gap between the camera and the microscope so that the two are not mechanically connected.
 This requires the use of a camera lens on the DSLR, which “looks” into the photo eyepiece of the microscope.
 The eyepiece projects an image at an infinite distance which the lens of the DSLR, set to infinity, ”sees” it as if it were a distant landscape.
 This approach has several advantages:

 - It permits the use of a standard camera lens containing the necessary microprocessor to allow auto exposure.

-- Finally, it permits to image reticles, cross lines, scales, grids, etc which are installed in the photo eyepiece.
+- Finally, it permits the use of image reticles, cross lines, scales, grids, etc., which are installed in the photo eyepiece.

 Sometimes the eyepiece and camera lens are fixed, inseparable components of the photo adapter.
 Sometimes manufacturers omit the camera lens altogether by bringing the normally parallel rays emerging from the photo eyepiece to convergence in the camera’s image plane by lifting the eyepiece out of its sleeve by a certain distance and sometimes that distance is already added to the eyepiece’s shoulder which then should be called a projective.
 In all three scenarios it makes sense to engrave just the magnification that takes place between the IIP and the chip, 2.5 or 3.2 in our example.